Team Telomere, Inc.

 Emily Dziedzic lives in Portland, Maine and was elected to the board in December 2016.
 She moved into the Secretary role in December 2017 and is active with the #teamtelomere race team and the Development Committee.
 She is a licensed Private Pilot, with a Bachelor’s and Master’s degree in Aviation Management.
 After a 10 year career in the aviation industry, Emily left the field to pursue a career in wellness.
 She is currently a Licensed Massage Therapist and Craniosacral Therapist with her own practice in Portland, Maine.
 Emily has been volunteering at Camp Sunshine since 2001 and she fell in love with this community while volunteering during the 2014 and 2016 DC sessions at Camp.
 Eager to help support the mission of Team Telomere, she started by sending care packages and is now involved at the executive board level.

 Steve Seifried comes to Team Telomere through a 20-year friendship with Bruce and Patty Friedman.
 Steve resides in the Philadelphia area with his wife Dawn and two college-age children Steven Jr. and Elizabeth.
 As a sales manager in the Pharmaceutical and Medical Device industries, Steve hopes to utilize his experience in these areas to continue to build upon Team Telomere’s fundraising achievements.
 He is excited to work with everyone in the Team Telomere community to support past successes and to develop and implement new fundraising opportunities as well as overall awareness of our mission.
 Other passions include Music, Pittsburgh Sports, Golf, and Fly-Fishing.

 Board Member & Chair of Communications Committee

 Dena Paffas joined the Team Telomere team in September of 2017 to help focus the communication initiatives of the organization.
 She received her Bachelor’s Degree in Speech and Communications from Millersville University in 2013, and is currently working on her Master’s Degree from the University of Pennsylvania in Organizational Dynamics.
-Dena holds the position as Administrative Coordinator for the Dermatology department within the University of Pennsylvania’s School of Medicine, and resides in West Chester, PA.
+Dena works as the Faculty & Staff Coordinator at Penn Dental Medicine and enjoys both living and working in Philadelphia.
 She is an avid reader and enjoys spending free time with her family and friends.